aaron-grau/curic/full-stack-project/resources/helpful_tools/heroku-deployment.md

 * Can't fetch any data
   * Make sure you created, migrated and seeded you database on Heroku
 * Changing only capitalization when renaming a file.
   * Git will fail to recognize the change.
-Call over a TA for help
+Use `git mv -f filename FileName` to force the update
 * Asset pipeline not retrieving an asset, but is looking in the right directory (on `localhost`)
   * Assets are only precompiled when the server is restarted, do this
 * Missing package errors in console when viewing production site, but none on `localhost`